 Eagles Nest is proud to be home to many of New Zealand’s unique and at risk birdlife.

-The special geography and location of Russell where ongoing predator control has been very successful where amazing results are clearly visible.
-We are kaitiaki of the environment that surrounds the nest.
-With our little impact as possible on our many acres of Native Bush and working very “footprints” and working closely with groups such as the Kiwi Foundation, who regularly check and maintain pest traps through-out the property, this only makes way for our unique residents to flourish where we momentum to repopulate the Bay of Islands with many more of its former inhabitants.
+The special geography and location of Russell has meant that predator control, though ongoing, has been very successful and shown amazing results.
+We take very seriously our responsibility to the environment we have around us.
+By creating as little impact as possible on our many acres of Native Bush and working very closely with groups such as the Kiwi Foundation, to regularly check and maintain pest traps through-out the property, we aim to encourage our unique residents to flourish and look forward to continuing the repopulation of the Bay of Islands with many more of its former inhabitants.

 By far New Zealands best known and iconic birds, the Kiwi is certainly a well loved oddity.
-Flightless, nocturnal and laying the largest egg for its size in the world, these remarkable birds are perfectly adapted to their pre-European habitat.
+Flightless, nocturnal and laying the largest egg for its size in the world, these remarkable birds were perfectly adapted to their pre-European habitat.
 Unfortunately, Kiwi have been hit hard by the introduction of pests such as the stoat and domestic cat and they currently number just 8000 in the Northland area.
-Nevertheless Kiwi are resilient and have been responding well to repopulation and pest eradication projects where numbers are on the increase.
+Happily Kiwi are resilient and have been responding well to repopulation and pest eradication projects and numbers are once again on the increase.

-At Eagles Nest we continue to be busy with our Kiwi care.
-As well as our ongoing association with the NZ Kiwi Foundation to keep the peninsular predator free, we have also introduced our first Kiwi House with the intention to construct and place at least 6 more around the property in 2021.
-These cozy wooden boxes are especially designed to simulate a burrow and allow the Kiwi to rest, nest all the while offering protection.
-The boxes are also designed with a small viewing window (and ultimately will be fitted with cameras) to allow easy monitoring without disturbance but more importantly guests have the opportunity to have an “up close meeting” with these very special New Zealanders.
+At Eagales Nest this year we have been very busy in our Kiwi Care.
+As well as our ongoing association with the NZ Kiwi Foundation to keep the peninsular predator free, we have also introduced our first Kiwi House with the intention to construct and place at least 6 more around the property in the near future.
+These cosy wooden Boxes are especially designed to simulate a burrow and easily allow the Kiwi to rest, nest and defend itself if necessary.
+The boxes are also designed with a small viewing window meaning that monitoring can be done easily without any disturbance to the Birds and also allows the opportunity for any interested Guests to have an up close meeting with these very special New Zealanders.
 This year also marks our first official Kiwi Count where we look forward to listening out for our Kiwi calls at locations throughout the property.

-Lesser known and even rarer than its Kiwi cousin, at present the North Island Weka remain only on mainland New Zealand in a handful of locations where Eagles Nest is counted as one of those.
-Many of our guests have easily mistaken this timid, flightless bird for the nocturnal Kiwi as they are active during the day, they are in fact much easier to spot!
+Lesser known and even rarer than its Kiwi cousin, at present The North Island Weka only remain on mainland New Zealand in a handful of locations Eagles Nest being one of them.
+Many of our Guests have easily mistaken this timid, Flightless bird for the Nocturnal Kiwi though as they are active during the day, they are in fact much easier to spot!
 Weka were believed to have disappeared altogether from the Russell peninsular as early as the 1940s.
-In 2002, following a widespread predator eradication program, 39 Weka were localized and released in the area.
-The Weka quickly moved around and happily call Eagles Nest home ever since.
-It is hoped that the success here in Russell will be used as an example for breeding stock for the future repopulations through-out New Zealand’s North Island.
+In 2002, following a widespread predator eradication programme, 39 Weka were localised and released in the area.
+The Weka quickly moved around and have happily called Eagles Nest home ever since.
+It is hoped that the success here in Russell will be used as an example and breeding stock for future repopulations through-out New Zealand’s North Island.

 Weka need little encouragement to flourish here at Eagles Nest.
-There is an estimated 30 breeding pairs and this is rapidly increasing each year.
-We are very proud of the fact that we are one of the few places in the whole of New Zealand where the true evening chorus of the Kiwi, Weka and Morepork can be heard outside from the comfort of any of our Villas.
+There is an estimated 30 breeding pairs on our peninsular and this is rapidly increasing each year.
+We are very proud of the fact that we are one of the few places in the whole of New Zealand where the true Evening Chorus of the Kiwi, Weka and Morepork can be heard outside from the comfort of any of our Villas.